szabgab/dancer-spa-book-source/manuscript/create-dancer-app.md

 ```

 Most of the books and tutorials I've seen run ahead and build an application neglecting the testing.
 In this book I'd take a different approach.
-Even if we don't get to strick Test Driven Development (TDD) we will write automated tests as we experiment with Dancer and as develop the application.
+Even if we don't get to strict Test Driven Development (TDD) we will write automated tests as we experiment with Dancer and as develop the application.
 It is both a better practice than writing application without test, but I also have to admit I am addicted to tests.

 Every time I need to make changes to an application that does not have tests I feel very unsafe.
 Will my change break anything?
 Will we notice the breakage